jakemil/Sandia_Summer_24/README.md

 # Sandia_Summer_24
-Description of Research Conducted at Sandia National Labs with the robotics institute Research poster:
+Description of Research Conducted at Sandia National Labs with the robotics institute.

+Research poster:
 ![screenshot](sandia-research-poster.png)